Tutorial: hledger basics

 You have learned:

-• a simple plain text notation for recording financial transactions, used by hledger, Ledger and others
+• a simple plain text notation for recording financial transactions, used by hledger and Ledger

 • what is the journal file, where it is, and how to get statistics on it with hledger stats